 I’ve written previously on Reporting on Facebook Reach, particularly at the Page Level.
 Another opportunity is to dive more deeply into Reach reporting at the Post Level.

 This can be useful in many cases and allows us to more fully understand Facebook Post Reach.

 Why You Need to Report on Facebook Post Reach

 There are a couple of times in particular when reporting on post reach is useful…

 1) When you want to consider organic results in your reporting for paid posts.

-- Particularly relevant when you have a paid post or campaign that performs extremely well among paid content, as it can often become heavily served by Facebook’s system organically as a result.
+- Particularly relevant when you have a paid post or The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. that performs extremely well among paid content, as it can often become heavily served by Facebook’s system organically as a result.

 - Without including organic results, you might be missing out on a great deal of performance data and insight.